scloud19/SECipedia/apache/apache_security_tips.md

     Note: The above setting is the default in httpd 2.3.9 (and above).
 So, unless properly configured, prior versions of apache can have a SIGNIFICANT security risk.

   Protecting the directory structure of the server
+    Go back to this section in the apache notes and implement the Require all denied sections, but need to check that it works in my config files.
+This will help against symlink attacks.

     Default Access
       If Apache can "see" a file/symlink in DocumentRoot directive, it's accessible publically (by default) This holds true if the symlink directs to a directory outside of the DocumentRoot